 There are so many fun DIY crafts you can make using recycled materials!
 One of our favorite upcycled crafts is this flower wreath using leftover egg cartons.
-This is perfect for the spring season, especially during the Easter holiday where you may have extra cartons from coloring eggs.
+This is perfect for the spring season.
 We love this activity also because your group can get creative with what materials they use.
 We decided to add burlap, a bow, and a personalized letter – kids can use the first letter of their name, or this wreath also makes a nice gift idea for birthdays or Mother’s Day.

 - Egg Cartons (in case you don’t have any)